auth0/auth0-cli/docs/auth0_apps_list.md

 ## Flags

 ```
       --json                          Output in json format.
   -n, --number int                    Number of apps to retrieve (default 50)
-  -r, --reveal-client-secret   Display the Client Secret as part of the command output.
+  -r, --reveal-secrets signing_keys   Display the application secrets (signing_keys, `client_secret`) as part of the command output.
 ```